WebBank DigniFi Credit Card

 State Specific Information

-NOTICE FOR CALIFORNIA RESIDENTS: Applicants may, after credit approval, use the credit card account up to its credit limit and be liable for amounts extended under the plan to any joint applicant.
-If you are married, you may apply for credit in your own name.
+NOTICE FOR CALIFORNIA RESIDENTS: If you are married, you may apply for credit in your own name.

 NOTICE FOR OHIO RESIDENTS: Ohio anti-discrimination laws require creditors to make credit equally available to all creditworthy customers and that credit reporting agencies maintain separate credit histories on individuals upon request.
 The Ohio Civil Rights Commission administers these laws.

-NOTICE FOR NEW YORK AND VERMONT RESIDENTS: WebBank may obtain at any time your credit reports, for any legitimate purpose associated with the account or the application or request for an account, including but not limited to reviewing, modifying, renewing and collecting on your account.
+NOTICE FOR NEW YORK, RHODE ISLAND, AND VERMONT RESIDENTS: WebBank and DigniFi and/or their services providers, agents, and assigns may obtain at any time your consumer reports, for any legitimate purpose associated with the account or the application or request for an account, including but not limited to reviewing, modifying, renewing and collecting on your account.
 On your request, you will be informed if such a report was ordered.
 If so, you will be given the name and address of the consumer reporting agency furnishing the report.

-NOTICE FOR NEW YORK RESIDENTS: New York residents may contact the New York State Department of Financial Services by telephone or visit its website for free information on comparative credit card rates, fees and grace periods.
-New York State Department of Financial Services: 1-877-226-5697 or http://www.dfs.ny.gov.
+NOTICE FOR NEW YORK RESIDENTS: For more information, call WebBank care of DigniFi at 1-855-808-5861.
+New York residents may contact the New York State Department of Financial Services by telephone or visit its website for free information on comparative credit card rates, fees and grace periods.
+New York State Department of Financial Services: 1-877-342-3736 or http://www.dfs.ny.gov.

 NOTICE FOR DELAWARE RESIDENTS: Service charges not in excess of those permitted by law will be charged on the outstanding balances from month to month.